westandskif/rate-mirrors/README.md

 7. `rate-mirrors endeavouros` — fetches/reads EndeavourOS mirrors, skips outdated ones and tests them

+8. `rate-mirrors chaotic-aur` - fetches Arch Linux Chaotic-AUR mirrors and tests them

-8. `rate-mirrors stdin` — takes mirrors from stdin
+9. `rate-mirrors stdin` — takes mirrors from stdin

    Each string should comply with one of two supported formats: